crni99/airport-automation/README.md

 ## ⚛️ [React Frontend](https://github.com/crni99/airport-automation/tree/main/react-frontend/src) 🡥

 ### User Interface Design
-- Built with functional components and React Hooks.
+- Build the frontend using functional components and React Hooks.
-- Responsive, mobile-friendly layout using modern styling techniques.
+- Design a responsive, mobile-friendly layout with modern styling techniques.

 ### State Management
-- Application state is managed via Context API or Redux.
+- Manage application state via Context API or Redux.
-- Efficient handling of asynchronous operations using the native `fetch` API and middleware when necessary.
+- Handle asynchronous operations efficiently using the native `fetch` API and middleware where necessary.

 ### Data Fetching and Integration
-- Full integration with the backend API to retrieve and manage data such as flights, passengers, and airport operations.
+- Fully integrate with the backend API to retrieve and manage data such as flights, passengers, and airport operations.
-- Dynamic rendering of components based on API responses and user interaction.
+- Dynamically render components based on API responses and user interactions.

 ### Form Handling and Validation
-- Form inputs (e.g., bookings, user data) managed with **React Hook Form**.
+- Manage form inputs (e.g., bookings, user data) with **React Hook Form**.
-- Real-time validation with user-friendly error handling and feedback.
+- Provide real-time validation with user-friendly error handling and feedback.

 ### Routing and Navigation
-- Navigation handled via **React Router**, including dynamic and nested routes for scalability.
+- Handle navigation using **React Router**, including dynamic and nested routes for scalability.
-- Seamless page transitions without full reloads.
+- Enable seamless page transitions without full reloads.

 ### Exporting Data to PDF and Excel
-- The frontend integrates with API endpoints to allow users to export data to PDF and Excel formats.
+- Integrate the frontend with API endpoints to allow users to export data to PDF and Excel formats.
-- Users can apply filters or search terms before export, and the generated documents reflect these criteria.
+- Allow users to apply filters or search terms before export, with generated documents reflecting those criteria.
-- Export actions are accompanied by UI feedback such as loading spinners and error messages for improved user experience.
+- Accompany export actions with UI feedback such as loading spinners and error messages for an improved user experience.
-- Download links are provided directly in the UI for quick access to exported files.
+- Provide download links directly in the UI for quick access to exported files.

 ### Security and Authentication
-- Secure user login with **JWT-based authentication**.
+- Implement secure user login using **JWT-based authentication**.
-- Role-based access control for restricting features based on user permissions.
+- Apply role-based access control to restrict features based on user permissions.

 ### Performance Optimization
-- Performance improvements through **lazy loading**, **code splitting**, and **memoization**.
+- Improve performance through **lazy loading**, **code splitting**, and **memoization**.
-- Optimized re-renders using React best practices to enhance responsiveness.
+- Optimize re-renders using React best practices to enhance responsiveness.
 ___
 <br />

 <a name="-deployment"></a>
 ## 🚀 Deployment and Monitoring
-- Deployed to both **[Vercel](https://airport-automation.vercel.app/)** and **[Netlify](https://airport-automation.netlify.app/)** for high availability.
+- Deploy the application to both **[Vercel](https://airport-automation.vercel.app/)** and **[Netlify](https://airport-automation.netlify.app/)** to ensure high availability and redundancy.
-- Integrated basic logging and monitoring to track app health and errors in production environments.
+- Integrate basic logging and monitoring solutions to track application health and capture errors in production environments.
 ___
 <br />

 <a name="-demo-credentials"></a>
 ## 🔐 [Demo Credentials](https://github.com/crni99/airport-automation/blob/main/backend/AirportAutomationInfrastructure/Data/createDB.sql#L213-L218) 🡥

+> **Note:** These demo credentials are provided for testing and demonstration purposes only.

 <table>
   <thead>